All Episodes

 I think that's probably true for most of the interview.

-The Bush doctrine thing was the one area where people on our side cringe.
+The Bush Doctrine thing was the one area where people on our side cringe.

-Oh no, she doesn't know what the Bush doctrine is.
+Oh, no, she doesn't know what the Bush doctrine is.

 Probably 12 people in the Bush administration know what it is.

-CIA's forgotten about it, State Department's forgotten about it, Pentagon's forgotten about it.
+State Department's forgotten about it.

 But when she found out what he was talking about, she gave the right answer.